 Skip to main content

 Things fail in production for ordinary reasons.
 A database connection drops.
 Redis goes away for a moment.
 An API times out.
-Most of those failures are temporary, but if the system treats every one of them as final, tasks fail for no good reason.
+Most of those failures are transient.
+If the system treats every one of them as final, tasks fail for no good reason and recovering services get hammered the instant they come back.
+Bindu wraps every brittle boundary — workers, storage, scheduler, outbound HTTP — in a small set of Tenacity decorators that retry transient errors with exponential backoff and reraise everything else immediately.

 Why Retry Matters